 - SUCCESS PROGRAM

-Today’s college and university campuses represent communities unto themselves.
+Today’s K-12, college and university campuses represent communities unto themselves.
 Large or small, each is a bustling slice of society that serves a diverse and transient population of students as they live, study, and play.
 As a result, campus safety officials must concern themselves with all the potential threats to the people who comprise their entire campus community and communicate such threats to students and faculty through a mass notification system for schools.

-While high-profile campus tragedies have made emergency response teams especially mindful of the “active shooter” threat, a campus alert system addresses an array of potential threats.
+While high-profile campus tragedies have made emergency response teams especially mindful of the “active shooter” threat, campus emergency alert systems address an array of potential threats.
 The manner in which your campus responds to such events can have a profound effect on the outcome and on you, personally.
-Whether you’re faced with campus violence, fires, severe weather, or something else entirely, the outcome of a crisis always depends on how prepared you are for it and how quickly and reliably you can disperse campus alerts.
+Whether you’re faced with campus violence, fires, severe weather, or something else entirely, the outcome of a crisis always depends on how prepared you are for it and how quickly and reliably you can disperse campus emergency alerts.

 Be Prepared for Campus Crime